 Some countries have actually made the mileage reimbursement policy a formal obligation.
 In the U.S., for example, companies are required to create an accountable plan, a framework for the management of business expenses which meets Internal Revenue Service (IRS) requirements.
 One of the key requirements of the accountable plan is that all payments are properly claimed and documented.

-But even if your national revenue agency does not have this requirement, you should still ensure that your mileage reimbursement and wider business travel policy is well-defined for your people.
-There are all kinds of potential pitfalls when it comes to business expenses, and you owe it to your employees to clarify as many doubts as possible.
+But even if your national revenue agency does not have this requirement, you should still ensure that your mileage reimbursement and wider workplace travel policy is well-defined for your people.
+There are all kinds of potential pitfalls when it comes to business travel expenses, and you owe it to your employees to clarify as many doubts as possible.

 In this guide we’re going to explain how to write a full and effective mileage reimbursement policy document, so any of your employees knows exactly how to claim for using their personal vehicle.
 We’ll also signpost some samples at the end, so you have templates available if needed.